hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter2.md

 “But half of us are getting chopped still.”

 “True, but you seem like a smart one.
-You’ll figure it out.
-Besides… if worse comes to worst, you won’t even know it.”
+You will figure it out.
+Besides… if worse comes to worst... you won’t even know it.”

 “Thanks,” he said, the same words from a moment ago now whet with sarcasm.
 “I appreciate it.”